-Time Square is a multi-tenant office/retail complex located at 47 Clarence Street, between Parent Street and Murray Street, in the Byward Market neighbourhood of central Ottawa.
-It consists of largely street front retail on the ground floor, a large central atrium and office space on the upper floors and an underground parking garage.
-The building was originally constructed in 1983.
+Time Square is a four-storey multi-tenant office/retail complex located at 47 Clarence Street, between Parent Street and Murray Street, in the Byward Market neighbourhood of central Ottawa.
+It consists of street front retail on the ground floor, a large central atrium, office space on the upper floors and an underground parking garage.
+It was constructed in 1983.
+Notable renovations to the atrium area will be completed in 2024.